US layoffs remain elevated as 837,000 seek jobless aid

 The Labor Department’s report, released Thursday, suggests that companies are still cutting a historically high number of jobs, though the weekly numbers have become less reliable as states have increased their efforts to root out fraudulent claims and process earlier applications that have piled up.

-For example, California, which accounts for more than one-quarter of aid applications, simply provided the same figure it submitted the previous week.
-The state had said it would stop accepting jobless claims online so it could tackle a backlog of 600,000 claims.
+California, for example, which accounts for more than one-quarter of the nation’s aid applications, this week simply provided the same figure it did the previous week.
+That’s because the state has stopped accepting new jobless claims for two weeks so it can implement anti-fraud technology and address a backlog of 600,000 applications that are more than three weeks old.

+Overall jobless aid has shrunk in recent weeks even as roughly 25 million people rely upon it.
+The loss of that income is likely to weaken spending and the economy in the coming months.

+A $600-a-week federal check that Congress provided in last spring’s economic aid package was available to the unemployed in addition to each state’s jobless benefit.
+But the $600 benefit expired at the end of July.
+A $300 weekly benefit that President Donald Trump offered through an executive order lasted only through mid-September, although some states are still working to send out checks for that period.

 Yet some real-time measures indicate that growth has lost momentum with the viral pandemic still squeezing many employers, especially small retailers, hotels, restaurants and airlines, nearly seven months after it paralyzed the economy.
 An economic index compiled by the Federal Reserve Bank of New York grew in September at a weaker pace than during the summer months.

-But it also reflects the fact that tens of thousands of jobless Americans have exhausted their regular state unemployment benefits.
-Some of them are likely transitioning to an extended jobless aid program that provides benefits for an additional three months.
+But the decline in the number of those receiving aid also reflects the fact that tens of thousands of jobless Americans have exhausted their regular state unemployment benefits.
+Most of them are transitioning to an extended jobless aid program that provides benefits for an additional three months.

 Weekly applications for unemployment benefits are typically watched as a proxy for layoffs, although the data has become muddied in recent months.
 The flood of laid-off workers during the pandemic recession overwhelmed state agencies.